imjasonh/spelling-bee/README.md

 517 puzzles only have 12 points.

-12 points is the fewest possible points for a valid puzzle, since every puzzle must have 10 answers and at least one of them must be worth 3 points.
+12 points is the fewest possible points for a valid puzzle, since every puzzle must have ten answers and at least one of them must be worth three points.

 ```
 12 abcfhkl